Unavoidable subprojections in union-closed set systems of infinite breadth

-We can now state the following striking consequence of our main theorems.
-It shows that $\Tmax$, $\Tmin$ and $\Tort$ are not just natural and tractable examples; they are \emph{unavoidable} when dealing with semilattices of infinite breadth.
+Informally speaking, the main result of our paper implies that these special configurations $\TMAX(\cE)$, $\TMIN(\cE)$ and $\TORT(\cE)$ are not isolated examples, but are unavoidable when considering union-closed set systems of infinite breadth. \end{subsection}

-\begin{thm}[Subquotient theorem, abstract version] Let $S$ be a semilattice with infinite breadth.
-Then there is a homomorphic image of $S$ which contains a copy of either $\Tmax$, $\Tmin$ or $\Tort$. \end{thm}

-It is easy to check that subsemigroups of homomorphic images are examples of subquotient semigroups, so Theorem \ref{t:abstract subquotient} implies that every semilattice of infinite breadth has either $\Tmax$, $\Tmin$ or $\Tort$ among its subquotients.
-Since none of $\Tmax$, $\Tmin$ or $\Tort$ can occur as subquotients of each other, our result is sharp.

-Theorem \ref{t:abstract subquotient} will follow from a more precise but more technical version, Theorem \ref{structure of infinite breadth}, which is the first main theorem of our paper.
-In order to state and prove this theorem, we represent semilattices of infinite breadth as union-closed set systems.
-We believe that this perspective may be useful for further work on semilattices, in much the same way that an ``abstract'' group can be studied through a suitable representation as a ``concrete'' group of permutations.
-The proof of Theorem \ref{structure of infinite breadth} takes up all of Section \ref{s:structure theorem}.
-Our approach is self-contained and combinatorial in flavour, but is rather long and requires a detailed case-by-case analysis, as well as various auxiliary results to control the relative positions of embedded copies of $F_n$.

-We now discuss the second main theorem of our paper, Theorem~\ref{t:dichotomy}, which has a Ramsey-theoretic flavour.
-Given a union-closed set system $\cS\subseteq\cP(\Omega)$, the statement and proof of Theorem~\ref{structure of infinite breadth} uses the notion of a \dt{spread in~$\Omega$}.
-In Section \ref{s:dichotomy} we pursue a deeper study of how the set system can interact with such a spread, building up to Theorem~\ref{t:dichotomy}.
-The result requires too many technical definitions to be stated here, but loosely speaking it says that when $\cS$ interacts with a spread, we can control the complexity in a certain technical sense via a \dt{colouring} of the spread, unless we are in a special situation with very high complexity (``shattering'').

-Combining these two main theorems with some auxiliary definitions yields a refinement of Theorem~\ref{t:abstract subquotient}.
-To give some idea of what is involved, and to indicate what we mean by a Ramsey-theoretic flavour, we shall state this refinement here without defining what various terminology means: the necessary definitions will be given in later sections.

-\begin{thm}[{Statement of Corollary \ref{structure of infinite breadth, 2}}] Let $S$ be a semilattice with infinite breadth.
-Then at least one of the following statements holds. \begin{newnum} \item There is a concrete representation $\cS$ of $S$ on some set $\Omega$ with the property that, for every countable concrete semilattice $\cQ$ on $\Nat$, there exists a countably infinite subset $\Gamma\subseteq \Omega$ with a type $\omega_0$ well-ordering such that $\cS\owedge \Gamma$ contains $\cQ(\Gamma)$.